webplatform/docs/css/properties/list-style/index.md

 }}
 }}
 {{Notes_Section
-|Usage=The '''list-style''' property is a composite property.
-When specifying both the '''type''' and '''image''' values, the '''image''' value takes precedence, unless the '''image''' value is set to '''none''' or the image pointed to by the URL is not available.
+|Usage=The <code>list-style</code> property is a composite property.
+You can omit one or more of the values.
+If both <code>list-style-type</code> and <code>list-style-image</code> are provided, and the value for this last one is different than '''none''' and links to an available image, the image takes precedence and it will be shown as the marker.
-The '''list-style''' property also applies to all elements on which the [[css/properties/display|'''display''']] property is set to '''list-item'''.

 When the <code>list-style-position</code> value is set to '''outside''' and the [[css/properties/padding|'''padding''']] or [[css/properties/padding-left|'''padding-left''']] is set to 0, the list marker won't be displayed.
 }}